slu-soc1120/syllabus/docs/policies.md

 ### Writing Services

 I also encourage you to take advantage of the [University Writing Services (UWS) program](https://www.slu.edu/life-at-slu/student-success-center/academic-support/university-writing-services/index.php).
 Getting feedback benefits writers at all skill levels and the quality of your writing will be reflected in assignment grades.
 The UWS has trained writing consultants who can help you improve the quality of your written work.
-UWS’s consultants are available to address everything from brainstorming and developing ideas to crafting strong sentences and documenting sources.
+UWS’s consultants are available to address everything from brainstorming and developing ideas to crafting strong sentences and documenting sources. **Due to COVID-19, all writing services appointments are occurring either over Zoom or asynchronously.
+Appointments can be made through EAB Navigate.**

+### Student Success Coaching

+<a href = "https://www.slu.edu/life-at-slu/student-success-center/student-success-coaching.php" target = "_blank">Academic coaches</a> are staff members who can assist with study skills, time management, test and note taking, goal setting, and motivations.
+They can also help deal with navigating homesickness, making connections on campus, and being successful in online/remote coursework.
+Coaches will work with you on a weekly basis to develop the skills that are most important to you.
+For more information, please contact <a href = "emily.m.tuttle@slu.edu" target = "_blank">Emily Tuttle</a>. **Due to COVID-19, appointments will be held over Zoom.**

 ## Academic Honesty